-This structure is foreseen for students who begin the programme in September 2022.
-The following abbreviations are used under the 'Examination format' column:
+The structure in Table 1 is foreseen for students who begin the programme in September 2023.
+The following abbreviations are used under the 'Examination' column:

-- S written examination - PGI group assignment, including a written group report and (in so far as possible) individual assessment of the manner in which the student participated in the group exercise - PG group assignment, including a written group report and the assessment of this report for the group - PS individual assignment, including a written report - PRS Presentation - PGR group assignment and oral report of this through a presentation - PR individual assignment and oral report of this through a presentation - BAM reviewed in accordance with the procedures laid down in the regulations applicable to the Master's thesis.
+- S written examination - PGI group assignment, including a written group report and (in so far as possible) individual assessment of the manner in which the student participated in the group exercise - PG group assignment, including a written group report and the assessment of this report for the group - PS individual assignment, including a written report - PRS Presentation - PGR group assignment and oral report of this through a presentation - PR individual assignment and oral report of this through a presentation - BAM reviewed in accordance with the procedures laid down in the regulations applicable to the master thesis.